HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm/wcm_artifacts/wcm_dev/wcm_dev_api/wcm_dev_api_library.md

 -   Import a library
 -   Export a library

-   !!! note
-      Drafts are not copied or exported when using the API to copy or export libraries.
+**Note:** Drafts are not copied or exported when using the API to copy or export libraries.

 See the Javadoc documentation for further information.
-The Javadoc files for Web Content Manager are in the `[PortalServer_root]/doc/Javadoc/spi_docs/com/ibm/workplace/wcm` directory.
+The Javadoc files for Web Content Manager are in the `[PortalServer\_root](../reference/wpsdirstr.md#wp_root)/doc/Javadoc/spi_docs/com/ibm/workplace/wcm` directory.

 ## Invoking web content library API methods asynchronously